jesford/bulwark/docs/contributing.md

     pip install --index-url https://test.pypi.org/simple/bulwark
     ```
 -   Releases are indicated using git tags.
-    Create a tag locally for the apporiate commit in master, and push that tag to GitHub.
+    Create a tag locally for the appropriate commit in master, and push that tag to GitHub.
     Travis's CD is triggered on tags within master:

 ```bash